mario1084/blog/_posts/2025-09-10-fin_bigquery.md

     ## 3  distribution_centers                 longitude    FLOAT64
     ## 4  distribution_centers                      name     STRING

-## 5) General Apporach for Data Manipulation (ETL)
+## 5) General Approach for Data Manipulation (ETL)

-My approach to handle Big Data is taking advantage of the process of filtering, aggregation and and joining that are performed efficiently in the GCloud with SQL/Google BigQuery.
-Once the data set is ready, save it locally as a data mart that have be opened for further transformation and analysis using Python.
+My approach to handling Big Data is taking advantage of the process of filtering, aggregation, and joining that are performed efficiently in The GCloud with SQL/Google BigQuery.
+Once the data set is ready, save it locally as a data mart that has been opened for further transformation and analysis using Python.

 ### 6.1 Data Filtering, Aggregation and Joining Strategy

-For data consistency I use fallbacks when `NULL` values are detected in key columns.
-For instance, when filtering the data by timestamp, I first check when the product was delivered, and if that is `NULL`, I fallback to the order creation timestamp:
+For data consistency, I use fallbacks when `NULL` values are detected in key columns.
+For instance, when filtering the data by timestamp, I first Check when the product was delivered, and if that is `NULL`, I fall back to the order creation timestamp:
 `DATE(TIMESTAMP_TRUNC(COALESCE(oi.delivered_at, oi.created_at), MONTH))`.